Pennyrile Parkway: As a toll road

-Upgrades and re-designations
+Upgrades and redesignations

 In 2008, funding was established for the extension of Interstate 69 through Kentucky as a part of a larger nationwide project to extend the Interstate to Laredo, Texas.
-The KYTC designated portions of the Pennyrile and Western Kentucky Parkways, and all of the Purchase Parkway to be integrated into the Interstate System.
-Work began almost immediately to upgrade deficiencies in the parkways to full Interstate Standards, such as upgrading bridge railing, converting several interchanges into conventional diamond interchanges, and reconstructing the interchange between the Pennyrile and Western Kentucky parkways to allow for free-flowing traffic on I-69.
-This work was completed on the Pennyrile stretch, exits were renumbered to match I-69's statewide mileage, and I-69 signs finally went up in 2013.
-In 2017, the remainder of the parkway was redesignated as Interstate 169.
+The Kentucky Transportation Cabinet (KYTC) designated portions of the Pennyrile and Western Kentucky parkways, as well as the entirety of the Purchase Parkway to be integrated into the Interstate Highway System.
+Work began almost immediately to upgrade deficiencies in the parkways to full Interstate Highway standards, such as upgrading bridge railing, converting several interchanges into conventional diamond interchanges, and reconstructing the interchange between the Pennyrile and Western Kentucky parkways to allow for free-flowing traffic on I-69.
+This work was completed on the Pennyrile Parkway segment, exits were renumbered to match I-69's statewide mileage, and I-69 signs finally went up in 2013.
+In December 2024, the remainder of the parkway was resigned and redesignated as Interstate 169 following the completion of its upgrade to Interstate Highway standards.